Macrometacorp/notebooks/_sources/advanced_python/advanced_toc.md

 (structure:index)=
 # Python

-These sections describe python version of Macrometa GDN advanced tutorials.
+These sections describe the Python version of Macrometa GDN advanced tutorials.

 ```{tableofcontents}
 ```